ibois-epfl/TTool/README.md

 ### Configuration File
 A configuration file contains the information about the View, SLET, Model and Augmented Carpentry configuration.
 The comments indicate where a group of parameters belongs.
+All the path should be relative to the TTool root folder.
+(Behind the scene the class `Config` can receive the absolute path to the TTool directory and appends this path to all the path to make them absolute)

 ```yml
 %YAML:1.0